VedaNiks/VedaNiks.github.io/trip_day_one.md

+---
+layout: default
+title: The three musketeers of MalaySia(Cheap trips)
-The three musketeers of MalaySia(Cheap trips)
+name: The three musketeers of MalaySia(Cheap trips)
+---

 Participants : Bunty/Baldy/Laddu : The organizer of the trip (From Bangalore)
 			   Nikhil/Telu/Barkya : Second in command (From Pune)